-(3) Compounded annualized return reflects the U.S. dollar annualized internal rate of return calculated for each of the company's existing and monetized Indian Investments based on (1) fair value at the end of the reporting period for existing Indian Investments; or (2) cash proceeds for monetized Indian Investments, taking into account the timing of cash flows (including cost of purchases, proceeds on sales, interest or dividends received, and return of capital distributions) over the period of the company's investment.
+(3) Compounded annualized return reflects the U.S. dollar annualized internal rate of return calculated for each of the company's existing and monetized Indian Investments, taking into account (1) the timing of cash flows (including cash consideration of purchases, cash proceeds on sales, cumulative interest and dividends received, and return of capital distributions) over the period of the company's investment, and (2) the fair value at the end of the reporting period for existing Indian Investments.